 The team at Full Living includes therapists with extensive training and experience in all different types of therapy.
 Your therapist also helps coordinate any other services you might need, ensuring you have comprehensive care.

-If you’re ready to address the issues impacting your mental health, email or call Full Living: A Psychotherapy Practice, or schedule a free initial consultation online.
+If you’re ready to address the issues impacting your mental health, email or call Full Living: A Psychotherapy Practice.

 If you would like to read more about issues related to this topic, please check out some of these blog posts.